cs19b008iittp/OnlineShopping/README.md

 3rd Step: Paste in xampp/htdocs/

 Now Connecting Database
+4th Step: Download Xampp in your pc then start the Apache and MySQL in it.
+5th Step: Click on Start and Admin buttons in the xampp .
+6th Step  By doing this it will direct to two webpages one with URL "http://localhost/phpmyadmin/" and other with URL "http://localhost/dashboard/"
-4th Step: Open a browser and go to URL “http://localhost/phpmyadmin/” 5th Step: Then, click on the databases tab
+7th Step: Open the browser and go to 1st URL “http://localhost/phpmyadmin/” 8th Step: Then, click on the databases tab
-6th Step: Create a database naming “ecommerce” and then click on the import tab 7th Step: Click on browse file and select “onlineshopping.sql” file which is inside the “sql” folder 8th Step: Click on go.
+9th Step: Create a database naming “ecommerce” and then click on the import tab 10th Step: Click on browse file and select “onlineshopping.sql” file which is inside the “sql” folder of our main project which we have extracted in xampp/htdocs
+11th Step: Click on go.
+12th Step: This will generate all necessary tables required for our project.

 After Creating Database,

-9th Step: Open a browser and go to URL “http://localhost/jobportal-master/index.php”
+13th Step: Open the other browser which we have opened in the step 6 and change it to "http://localhost/onlineshopping/" , this is user portal.
+14th Step: Here user can sign up , login , enter his details, add items to cart, view his cart items, buy the items in cart , By providing card credentials he can pay for the product and can track the product.
+15th Step: User to login as admin can navigate to browser URL "http://localhost/onlineshopping/admin/" 16th Step: Admin can see and edit the user details , he can add new users , view the product list, add new product, orders page (details of orders of users), logout etc.
+17th Step: Dont close the webpage of URL "http://localhost/phpmyadmin/" during execution process.